6 Ugly Things that Happen if Someone Has Your Account Number

 - Do not delay in informing your bank about the transaction.

 In a scenario such as this, you can see that when your account number is outside, it isn’t safe.
 On this note, what happens if someone has your account number is more than just losing money to fraud.
-Your account number is with someone exposes you to being a victim of crime you know nothing about.
-You’re, however, advised to be conscious of not just your environment, but your account number and details.
+Your account number is with someone who exposes you to being a victim of a crime you know nothing about.
+You’re, however, advised to be conscious of not just your environment but your account number and details.